sts10/qr-forge/README.markdown

 This program's setting reading and creating TOTPs is hard-coded to some sensible default (30 seconds, one type of secret key, etc.).
 I also need to test it on image file types other than PNG.

+## Troubleshooting

+If generated codes aren't accepted by the online service, check to make sure your computer's time is accurate.

 ## Notes / reference

 Here are [the official specifications of the otpauth URI format from Google](https://github.com/google/google-authenticator/wiki/Key-Uri-Format), if helpful.